Fwhiterabbit/email-temp/README.md

 emails templates
 and examples

+  * email1.html:
+ This template includes a header with a logo and title, a content section with a message and a button, and a footer with copyright information and an unsubscribe link.

   * email2.html:
  This email includes basic CSS styling for the body text, headings, links, images, and container.
 It also includes a media query to adjust the width and font size of the container for smaller screens.
 This is just a basic example and you can customize the styling to fit your needs.